-Information on security-related events with a potential to impact Agencies will be managed by the Qwest Networx Security Manager to ensure a clear focus and timely response.
-The Networx Security Manager has the responsibility of working with the Government's Networx Program Management Office (PMO) to ensure compliance with all applicable policies, publications, standards, and Executive Orders contained in the Networx Enterprise contract.
+Information on security-related events that have a potential to impact Qwest's Networx contract, will be managed by the Qwest Networx Security Manager to ensure a clear focus and timely response.
+The Networx Security Manager has the responsibility of working with the Government's Networx

+Program Office (PMO) to ensure compliance with all applicable policies, publications, standards, and Executive Orders contained in the Networx Universal contract.

-Qwest's Networx Security Manager, will be the authorized interface within Qwest to our suppliers, vendors, subcontractors and Agencies on all Networx security matters.
-Working with the integrated Networx Program Team, he will have oversight on all activities impacting security. is a seasoned security professional with more than 12 years of security experience supporting various Government entities.
+Qwest's Networx Security Manager, will be the authorized interface within Qwest and with suppliers, vendors, partners and the Government on all Networx security matters.
+Working with the integrated Networx Program Team, he will have oversight on all activities impacting security.

 The Networx Security Manager also has a clear path of communication and reporting to the Qwest Networx CPO.

-The Qwest CPO has a dedicated Networx Disaster Recovery Liaison Officer as described in Section 3.4, Disaster Recovery, as well as a dedicated Information Security Engineer.
-Together, this team will be well-positioned to take full advantage of all the capabilities of Qwest's Risk Management professionals to provide to Networx longstanding, state-of-the-art security practices.
+The Qwest CPO will have a dedicated Networx Disaster Recovery Liaison Officer as described in Section 3.4, Disaster Recovery, as well as a dedicated Information Security Engineer.
+Together, this team will be well positioned to take full advantage of all the capabilities of Qwest's Risk Management professionals to provide Networx long-standing state-of-the-art security practices.

-By adding this team of professionals experienced in delivering customer-specific security services to our proven enterprise risk management program, Qwest brings a comprehensive approach to security for Networx.
+In addition to the Qwest functions described above, Qwest has team of professionals experienced in delivering customer-specific security services to our proven enterprise risk management program, Qwest brings a comprehensive approach to security for Networx.